Wealthsimple 2023 Review: Should You Invest With This Robo-Advisor?

-If you want streamlined way to invest, Wealthsimple can help you put your investing plans on autopilot.
+If you want a streamlined way to invest, Wealthsimple can help you put your investing plans on autopilot.
 Similar to other robo-advisors, it uses smart technology to help you build and grow your investment portfolio.

 Wealthsimple's major attraction is low-cost, diversified investing, which it claims to be backed by Nobel Prize-winning research.